 After graduating from college, she put her new skills to the test at Westchester Medical Center in New York, where she provided medical nutrition therapy for cancer patients for six years.
 She also worked with patients who experienced trauma, organ transplant, and critical illness, and she offered neonatal and pediatric care.
 Marissa continued her work with oncology patients at St. Francis Hospital and Medical Center in Hartford before finding her current position at Holyoke Medical Center three and a half years ago.

-Though Marissa works full time in the community navigation, bariatric, and weight management clinics at Holyoke Medical Center, she also recently joined our staff team part time.
+Though Marissa works full time in the community navigation, bariatric, and weight management clinics at Holyoke Medical Center, she also recently joined our team members team part time.
 She will support residents with their nutritional needs through educational presentations, individual counseling, and collaborative work with the food service team by reviewing and adjusting the menus to create optimally balanced meals.

 In the individual counseling sessions she’s offered at Glenmeadow so far, Marissa has been struck by how conversational the meetings were, rather than clinical, which she believes will ultimately lead to better results for residents.